cryptic-cruciverbalism/cryptic-cruciverbalism.github.io/docs/mechanics/themes.md

 If there is a theme in a crossword, some of the answers may be harder to get without knowing that theme - because it is possible the wordplay for a clue might relate to the theme, meaning some clues are _harder_ if you don't know that the answer could link to a topic.
 This means that identifying whether there is a theme might be crucial to solving the crossword.

-A theme might not be obvious or explicit - it might only become apparent that there is a topic which links answers as you complete the crossword.
+## Identifying Themes

+There are a number of ways themes might be suggested or identified in a crossword.
+I'm sure there are many more, but here's some examples.

+### Explicit Themes

+Simply looking at the clues might make the theme apparent, for example:

+- President claiming one has hollow victories (8)
+- Labour PM – a dry and flipping slippery customer (6)
+- Former PM, one gutless Tory for the greater part (8)

+### Current Events or Topical Themes

 A theme might be related to current events or the date - for example a crossword in December might have a Christmas theme, or a crossword published during an election might have a political theme.
 Themes that relate to politics or current events might also be somewhat satirical.

+In this case there is clearly a presidents or prime minister theme.
+We might expect some satirical wordplay or answers, or clues and answers which are related to politics.

+You can see the full crossword at [Guardian Quiptic Crossword No 1,309 by Picaroon](https://www.theguardian.com/crosswords/quiptic/1309).

+### Clue-Related Themes

-It may be obvious that a theme is involved if you have clues that explicitly relate to another like so:
+It may be obvious that a theme is involved if you have clues that explicitly relate to another clue, like so:

 - People favouring the right kind of 11 (5)
 - American kind of 11 having two members around (7)